Covert Comic Home Page

 Monday

 Talk about harrowing battles in my war on terror.
-This morning your humble spook had to go to the Office of Medical Services to receive shots and a butt probe.
+In anticipation of Thursday’s TDY your humble spook had to go to the Office of Medical Services this morning to receive shots and a butt probe.

 Question: Is the probing of my anus really essential to our National Security?